agustin-recoba/PyDistSim/docs/developer/running-tests.rst

 Running tests
 =============

-All python packages mencioned in this tutorial should already be installed in your environment if you followed the guide at ":ref:`installation`".
+All python packages mentioned in this tutorial should already be installed in your environment if you followed the guide at ":ref:`installation`".

 To execute tests, pytest must be installed.